people outside Europe (especially DJs) are amazed to hear about the

 vinyl would have cut down on the need for BBC-employed musicians.

-One of the week's highlights for many people was 'Pick of the Pops',
+One of the week's highlights for many people - and not merely the teens – was 'Pick of the Pops',

-a chart countdown show broadcast on the Light Programme, first on Saturday
+a chart countdown show broadcast on the Light Programme, initially on Saturday

 nights and then moved to Sunday afternoons.
 Before the pirates arrived,